A Century of Style

 Throughout the decades, men have associated E. R. Fisher as their go-to shop to receive quality service and merchandise.
 But they weren’t the only customers.
 Women often frequented the store, ensuring their loved ones walked out the door looking their best.
 So when Peter’s daughter, Sonia, purchased the family business in 2008, her fresh approach and perspective was a welcomed addition.

-Today, Sonia, Peter select the clothing styles and fabrics that best suit their customers needs.
+Today, Sonia and Peter select the clothing styles and fabrics that best suit their customers needs.
 They discuss and review upcoming trends they’d like to incorporate into the store with the sales team and continue the Fisher tradition that ensures Ottawa remains well-dressed and in style.

 Team CommitmentAlong with the familial ties and personalized, catered service, there is a third consistency that remains with the shop: its employees.
 Over the years, E. R. Fisher has been fortunate to staff so many dedicated employees.
 The four generations of Fishers to run the business have all witnessed employees come and stay for their entire careers.